Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Introduction

-This paper focuses on the development of Deep BSDE to make it applicable to coupled FBSDEs.
-Before summarizing the contributions of this paper, several references related to the discretization of FBSDEs and the Deep BSDE method are provided. \citet{Han2018} proposed the Deep BSDE method and applied it to compute solutions for three decoupled nonlinear FBSDEs, including the Black-Scholes equation in finance, the Allen-Cahn equation in physics, and the HJB equation in optimal control. \citet{han_long_2020} established a theoretical analytical framework for the Deep BSDE method and provided a posteriori error estimates. \citet{bender_zhang_2008} proposed a Picard iteration scheme for coupled FBSDEs and provided convergence properties characterized by the time discretization step $n$ and the number of iterations $m$. \citet{ji_peng_2020_IIS} designed three algorithms for coupled nonlinear FBSDEs based on the Deep BSDE method.
-These algorithms involve different parameterization of the equation's solution, including considering only forward state feedback, considering both forward and backward state feedback, and considering feedback from the forward, backward, and control processes together.
+This paper focuses on developing the Deep BSDE method to make it applicable to coupled FBSDEs.
+Before summarizing the contributions of this paper, several references related to the discretization of FBSDEs and the Deep BSDE method are provided. \citet{Han2018} proposed the Deep BSDE method and applied it to compute solutions for three decoupled nonlinear FBSDEs, including the Black-Scholes equation in finance, the Allen-Cahn equation in physics, and the HJB equation in optimal control. \citet{han_long_2020} established a theoretically analytical framework for the Deep BSDE method and provided the posteriori error estimates. \citet{bender_zhang_2008} proposed a Picard iteration scheme for coupled FBSDEs and provided the convergence properties characterized by the time discretization step $n$ and the number $m$ of iterations. \citet{ji_peng_2020_IIS} designed three algorithms for coupled nonlinear FBSDEs based on the Deep BSDE method.
+These algorithms involve different parameterizations of the equation's solution, including considering only forward state feedback, both forward and backward state feedback, and considering feedback from the forward, backward, and control processes together.
+The recent work \cite{Andersson2023} suggested that the vanilla Deep BSDE method fails at coupled FBSDE cases and proposes a reformulated loss, which is a weighted sum of the initial value and a variance term. \citet{wang_ni_2022} built a probabilistic framework for Howard's policy iteration algorithm using the language of FBSDEs, where the Backward Measurability Loss (BML) is proposed for solving decoupled linear FBSDEs.